 - history of mood disorders e.g. bipolar disorder, feeling highly excited, being over-active and easily irritated or distracted

 - history of fainting or temporary loss of consciousness

 - uncontrolled epilepsy (fits or seizures)

 as Dapoxetine may not be suitable for you.

-Do not take this medicine with medicines used to treat mood disorder, HIV infection, fungal infection, moderate to severe pain, certain antibiotics and herbal supplement.
-Please see the section “Can I take this with other medicines?” below for more information.
+Do not take Dapoxetine with medicines used to treat depression known as monoamine oxidase inhibitors (MAOIs), other medicines for depression, medicines for mood disorder, HIV infection, fungal infection, migraine, and certain strong painkillers, antibiotics, and herbal medicines.
+Please see the section "Can I take this with other medicines?" below for more information.

 Inform your doctor if you have the following conditions:

 - controlled epilepsy (fits or seizures)

 - history of bleeding or blood clotting problems